matthiasdebernardini/MagnetWallet/README.md

 # Magnet Wallet

-A bitcoin wallet that works with alternative bitcoin networks for the purpose of trying things out with as low opportunity cost possible
+A bitcoin wallet meant for testing.

-Can be used to troubleshoot other wallets (assuming theres no bugs!)
+Magnet Wallet can be used to troubleshoot other wallets (assuming theres no bugs!).

 How to run: